Last updated 16 July 2021

-The health, safety and well-being of the public and visitors is our highest priority, and we take the threat posed by COVID19 very seriously.
-We are monitoring the situation closely and taking the advice of the Danish and Swedish health authorities and police, and local and national governments.
+The health, safety and well-being of the public and visitors is our highest priority.
+We are acting on the advice of the Danish and Swedish health authorities and police, and local and national governments.

-We do not consider that postponement of the events is an appropriate course of action.
+We will not postpone.
 Whilst no WorldPride takes place in 2022, Sydney’s WorldPride takes place early in 2023 and so a postponement of our WorldPride to August 2022 would leave only six months between our event and theirs, and we consider this unfair to Sydney and their own plans.
 EuroGames in 2022 is awarded to Nijmegen and EuroPride 2022 to Belgrade and we will not ask them to postpone.

 - Danish Health Authority COVID19 guidance (in English)

 - Danish Coronasmitte website (in English)

 - Danish Coronasmitte website (in Danish)